 What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

-Goods leaving the EU and destined for a country outside the EU (commonly known as a third country), eg goods moving from the UK to the USA, are known as exports.
+Goods leaving the EU and destined for a country outside the EU (commonly known as a third country), for example, goods moving from the UK to the USA, are known as exports.
 For specific information on selling goods to countries outside of the EU, see exporting goods outside the EU.

-Dispatching within the EU is relatively straightforward and legislation doesn’t change often but traders must keep up with changes.
+Dispatching within the EU is relatively straightforward and legislation does not change often but traders must keep up with changes.
 You must, for example, know how to handle VAT, when to report your sales figures for Intrastat statistics, and whether your goods are subject to licensing or other controls.

 The EU as a single market

-In practical terms, this means most shipments can be dispatched to other member states of the EU without special customs documentation.
-There are exceptions, eg sales to international organisations, which are treated as exports, and exports to special EU territories.
+In practical terms, this means most shipments can be dispatched to an EU member state without special customs documentation.
+There are exceptions, for example, sales to international organisations, which are treated as exports, and exports to special EU territories.

-The main exclusions to this are goods subject to export licensing controls, eg military goods or Class A drugs, and goods classed as excise products, eg alcohol, tobacco and hydrocarbon oils.
+The main exclusions to this are goods subject to export licensing controls, for example, military goods or Class A drugs, and goods classed as excise products, such as alcohol, tobacco and hydrocarbon oils.

 The EU member states are listed on the Europa website.